rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-configuration-settings-for-an-agent-v2-project-id-agents-agent-id-configuration.rst

-**Example: List configuration settings for an agent JSON response**
+**Example: Retrieve configuration settings for an agent, JSON response**

 .. code::